Rhodium Nights: Critical response

 Kristen Elizabeth of TV Equals said of the season finale, "Wow.
-After a somewhat lackluster season, Law and Order: SVU came to life in "Rhodium Nights," their season finale, and gave us one crazy cliff-hanger.
+After a somewhat lackluster season, Law & Order: SVU came to life in "Rhodium Nights," their season finale, and gave us one crazy cliff-hanger.
 I certainly didn’t see it coming, but I will back in the fall to see what happens, so score one for SVU!"
 Teresa L. of TV Fanatic ranked the episode a 5.0/5.0 and noted, "The cliffhanger really renewed my interest in catching the next season."

 Valerie Milano of Hollywood Today felt differently about the episode and left a mixed-to-negative review: "Without revealing any spoilers, I can tell you that this show maximized uncomfortable tension within the team surrounding the sensitive nature of the investigation and what they could and could not focus on.
 Further, there were some familiar faces, including a former cast member from several years ago.
 This episode gets messy and involved.
 It does not, however, get resolved.
 It doesn’t even partially resolve.
 It merely sets up the next season and then offers a nasty cliffhanger.
 The whole thing strikes me as a cheap way to get people to come back and watch.
 I’ve been a fan of the show for the several years and I’m sorry to say that I am disappointed.
 This is the first season without Detective Stabler, and frankly, the show suffers because of it.
 The chemistry and tension between characters just doesn’t hit the same mark.
 The show seems to need more and more outrageous situations because it lacks the underlying charm, friction, and character dichotomy of the main characters.
 Even Tutuola and Munch seem to have lost something.
 All in all, the show is not what it once was."

 Milano continued with, "That being said, it’s still more solid than a number of shows out there.
 While attempting to look at the show through new eyes, it’s still watchable; it just isn’t as enjoyable as it used to be.
 There’s still lots of drama and horror at the depravity the human race can sink to.
 However, I do believe that this next season will be the last unless they can get back some of the magic that they have lost."

 Former sex crimes prosecutor Allison Leotta positively reviewed the episode saying, "The SVU finale “Rhodium Nights” ended Season 13 with a bang.
 This was a fast-paced, fun episode (to the extent anything involving two murdered escorts can be “fun”), based on a couple of interesting real-life cases."
 And she also said, "I can’t believe we have to wait until Season 14 to find out what happens with Cragen."
 But she gave the episode an "A−".